cyberbotics/webots/docs/automobile/openstreetmap-importer.md

 ##### River

-The [waterway](https://wiki.openstreetmap.org/wiki/Key:waterway) keyword will result in a river of it's value is `river` or `stream`.
+The [waterway](https://wiki.openstreetmap.org/wiki/Key:waterway) keyword will result in a river if its value is `river` or `stream`.
 The following associated keywords are taken into account:
   - `name`.
   - `width`.

 ##### Wall and Fence

-The [barrier](https://wiki.openstreetmap.org/wiki/Key:waterway) keyword will result in a wall if it's value is `wall` and in a fence if it's value is `fence`.
+The [barrier](https://wiki.openstreetmap.org/wiki/Key:waterway) keyword will result in a wall if its value is `wall` and in a fence if its value is `fence`.
 The following associated keywords are taken into account:
   - `height`.
   - `width`.

 ##### Forest

-The [natural](https://wiki.openstreetmap.org/wiki/Key:natural) keyword will result in a forest if it's value is `forest`.
+The [natural](https://wiki.openstreetmap.org/wiki/Key:natural) keyword will result in a forest if its value is `forest`.
 The following associated keyword is taken into account:
   - `leaf_type`: the value should be either `needleleaved` or `broadleaved`.

 ##### Parking Lines